zloelias/hse-project-vae-lstm/README.md

 Project goals:
 - Implement the model
-- Reproduce experiments from the paper, and make experiment on sythetic data
+- Reproduce experiments from the paper to show the benefits of joint VAE and LSTM training
-- Improve model performance